Paulette Koronkevich

 CPSC 509: Programming Languages

-While at Indiana University, I had the privilege of working as a teaching assistant for many courses.
+While at Indiana University as an undergraduaate, I had the privilege of working as a teaching assistant for many courses.

-CSCI-C211: Introduction to Computer Science, making videos as supplementary material.
+CSCI-C211: Introduction to Computer Science, also made videos and labs as supplementary material.

 CSCI-C311: Programming Languages